Computer-assisted language learning: Internet

 The launch of the (free) Hot Potatoes (Holmes & Arneil) authoring tool, which was first demonstrated publicly at the EUROCALL 1998 conference, made it possible for language teachers to create their own online interactive exercises.
 Other useful tools are produced by the same authors.

 In its early days the Web could not compete seriously with multimedia CALL on CD-ROM and DVD.
 Sound and video quality was often poor, and interaction was slow.
 But now the Web has caught up.
 Sound and video are of high quality and interaction has improved tremendously, although this does depend on sufficient bandwidth being available, which is not always the case, especially in remote rural areas and developing countries.
 One area in which CD-ROMs and DVDs are still superior is in the presentation of listen/respond/playback activities, although such activities on the Web are continually improving.

 Since the early 2000s there has been a boom in the development of so-called Web 2.0 applications.
 Contrary to popular opinion, Web 2.0 is not a new version of the Web, rather it implies a shift in emphasis from Web browsing, which is essentially a one-way process (from the Web to the end-user), to making use of Web applications in the same way as one uses applications on a desktop computer.
 It also implies more interaction and sharing.
-Walker, Davies & Hewer (2011: Section 2.1) list the following examples of Web 2.0 applications that language teachers are using:
+Walker, Davies and Hewer (2011: Section 2.1) list the following examples of Web 2.0 applications that language teachers are using: